kodecocodes/english-style-guide/README.md

 **code objects**
 Methods, functions, protocols, classes, structs, variables and so on — those things that are properly marked inline as code — are treated as proper nouns.
 "Add the following to `generateLotteryTicket()`:", not "Add the following to the `generateLotteryTicket()` method".

+**colons**
+The first letter of a *complete sentence* following a colon should be capitalized.
+So both of the following examples are correct:
+* There's one thing you should know: thing a and thing b.
+* There's one thing you should know: Never lick a frozen signpost.

 **commas**
 We do not use the serial (Oxford) comma.
 See the section below for more details.